gSchool/presentation-checklist/readme.md

 Go find a quiet corner, or use http://members.galvanize.com to book a conference room for 30 minutes.
 Film yourself giving your presentation using your computer or phone.
 Consider capturing a screen cast of the demo.

 * Yes, it sometimes looks ridiculous.
-* Yes, watching yourself is painful
+* Yes, watching yourself is painful.
 * Yes, it's worth it.
 * Doing this alone will make your presentation 1000x better.

 > Pro-tip: you can use a screen cast as your presentation, and talk over the video of you using the app.
 This way your app never breaks on the big screen.

+> Tip from toastmasters (hint): if you are the type that gets nervous, 100% memorize your introduction, learn to say it frontwards and backwards.
+That way, when you are in front of the crowd, you will say it on autopilot, and by the time you are done, your adrenaline rush should be finished.

 ### Final Note: Be Mindful of The Time